agrostar/zzapi-vscode/variables-change.md

 __New flow (parts relevant to variables):__
 runRequestCommand called -> (call core to get variables and raw request spec) -> runRequests called -> (set variables) -> requestsWithProgress called -> (call core to replace variables in request) -> construct and execute GOT request.

+# Vasan's idea

+## Core

+### variables.ts

+type Variables [key: string]: any;

+class VarStore {
+    loadedVariables: Variables;
+    capturedVariables: Variables;
+    // allVariables: Variables;  // or can be computed when called with a get()

+    getAllVariables(): Variables {
+        // merge loaded and captured and return
+    }

+    mergeCapturedVariables(vars: Variables) {
+        // merges the new variables into capturedVariables }

+    mergeLoadedVariables(vars: Variables) {
+        // merges the given variables into loadedVariables }
+}

+### variableParser.ts:

+function getEnvironments(bundleContent: string, varFileContent: string ...): string[] {
+    // returns all env names after parsing bundle and multiple varfiles supplied }

+function loadVariables(envName: string, bundleContent: string, varFileContent: string ...): variables {
+    // returns variables
+    // instead of bundleContent, we can start with whatever parseBundle() returned }

+function loadVariables(envName string: varFileContent: string) {
+    // alternate, depending on convenience, pick this or the previous one.
+}

+### capture.ts

+function captureVariables(setvars: SetVar, response: ResponseData): Variables {
+    // returns a bunch of variables captured from the response according to the spec }

+### replaceVars.ts

+function replaceVariables(req: RequestSpec) {

+}

+## Runner

+  * On any file change detected, call getEnvironments()
+  * Before runRequest (one or multi), call loadVariables(envName, ...)
+    * To avoid multiple bundle parsing, we can use mergeLoadedVariables instead of using bundleContent here
+    * To do that, we initialize loadedVariables with what parseBundle() returns.
+Then, we call loadVariables on each .zzv and merge it into the loadedVariables
+    * We create a VarStore for the run (or we anyway have an empty one, into which we merge all the above)
+  * After each request:
+    * call captureVariables
+    * merge the returned variables into the VarStore
+  * In the vscode runner, we save the VarStore in a global var